jonverrier/VBox/README.md

 * [Licence](#licence)

 ## General info
 VBox is a responsive web app to implement an online version of a CrossFit workout.
-It is intended for use by Box operators to extend the reach of their classes in pandemic times, and/or extend their income by offeringbhigher quality remote coaching & classes.
+It is intended for use by Box operators to extend the reach of their classes in pandemic times, and/or extend their income by offering higher quality remote coaching & classes.

 ## Technologies
 On the Server, VBox uses Node.js & Mongo DB.
 Facebook login is used for authentication of coaches & athletes.